Dobli/pinger/README.md

 docker-compose up -d
 ```

-The docker-compose file only shows how a possible setup may look like and may be changed to your own need (e.g. change database credentials).
+The docker-compose file only shows how a possible setup may look like and may be changed to your own needs (e.g. change database credentials).

 To be able to really use the application it first needs data (e.g. pools, PCs to track), see the [Usage](#usage) section below.